CompileCorp/Shift/wiki/Shift.Wiki/ci-cd/pipeline.md

 ## Introduction

-This document outlines the current CI/CD (Continuous Integration/Continuous Deployment) pipeline for the Shift project, compares it against industry best practices, and identifies areas for improvement.
+This document outlines the current CI/CD (Continuous Integration/Continuous Deployment) pipeline for the Shift project and describes its implementation, capabilities, and current state.

 The Shift project is a .NET 9 library that provides database migration and Entity Framework code generation capabilities.
 Our CI/CD strategy focuses on automated testing, quality assurance, and streamlined package publishing.

-## Current CI/CD Pipeline
+## CI/CD Pipeline

 ### Workflow Overview